BB31420/AI-Auto-Video-Generator/README.md

 ### Troubleshooting
 * If you encounter errors related to missing dependencies, make sure you have installed the required Python packages by running `pip install -r requirements.txt`
-* If you encounter errors related to FFmpeg, make sure it is installed on your system and available in your system's PATH.
 * https://platform.openai.com/account/api-keys
 * https://beta.elevenlabs.io/subscription Click user icon then profile
 * Keep your keys safe